krishuynh2222/krishuynh2222/README.md

 - 🐍 **Python** for scripting and data processing
 - 🛢️ **SQL** for querying and managing structured data
+- 📈 Excel for data analysis, pivot tables, and automation with formulas/macros
 - 🔄 **ETL pipelines** to move and transform data
 - 🧱 **Data modeling** to design efficient storage
 - 🏛️ **Data warehouse** architecture for scalable analytics